ISAITB/docs-services/source/introduction/index.rst

      the one(s) representing the System Under Test (SUT).
   #.
 Determine the overall structure of test cases (e.g. what messaging is involved, what is validated), the different types of test cases (e.g. tests where the SUT
      sends messages versus tests where it receives them) and their organisation in test suites.
   #.
-Check the existing capabilities of the test bed and the GITB TDL (by consulting `available TDL constructs`_ and `embedded service handlers`_) to see if all identified testing needs can be covered.
+Check the existing capabilities of the test bed and the GITB TDL (by consulting the `available TDL constructs`_ and `embedded service handlers`_) to see if all identified testing needs can be covered.
   #.
 Address missing capabilities by designing GITB-compliant test services.
 Implement and test these services to ensure they fully match the project's testing needs and
      actual specifications.
   #.
 Develop the GITB TDL test cases making use of the implemented test services and deploy them to the test bed in appropriate test suites.